Tixit/Gem.js/README.md

 Every standard Block has an optional first parameter `label`.
 This makes it easy and non-intrusive to label parts of your custom Blocks for easy styling.

 In as many cases as possible, Blocks will use properties defined with getters and setters rather than using methods.
-Some examples:
-* **`focus`** - gets whether the element has focus, or sets it to in-focus or out-of-focus
-* **`visible`** - gets whether the element is visible (display !== 'none'), and can set its visibility status.
-* **`selection`** - gets the selection on the element, and can set the selection

 There are a few standard properties that some blocks have:
 * **`text`** - Gets and sets some visual text that a Block has. `Button`, `Text`, and `Select.Option` have this property.
 * **`selected`** - Gets and sets the selected-state of the Block. `CheckBox`, `Select.Option`, and `Radio.Button` have this property.
 * **`val`** - Gets and sets some value that a block has.
 This will never be the same as either `text` or `selected`. `CheckBox`, `Radio`, `Radio.Button`, `Select`, `TextArea`, and `TextField` all have this property.

-There are also a couple standard events that blocks can emit:
+This is a standard event that many blocks can emit:
 * **`change`** - Emitted when an important value of a block changes.
 This will always be either the block's `val` property or its `selected` property (but never both).
-Change events won't have any information passed with them, you can access the object itself if you need data from it.
+Change events won't have any information passed with them - you can access the object itself if you need data from it.

 Some blocks have sub-blocks specifically related to them.
 For example, `Select` has `Option` blocks, and `Table` has `Row` blocks, and `Row` has `Cell` Blocks respectively.
 * There will also be a property with the name of the sub-block, but lower-case and plural, that contains either a map or a list of the sub-objects.
 For example, `Select` has a `options` map.
-* For these types of blocks, there will be a method on the main Block (examples of main Blocks: Select or Table) to create a new sub-block (e.g. Option or Row) and will return that sub-block.
+* For these types of blocks, there will be a method on the main Block (examples of main Blocks: Select or Table) to create a new sub-block (e.g. Option or Row), append it to the calling block, and returns that sub-block.
 The method will be named the same as the sub-block but in lower-case (e.g. selectBlock.option(...) will return an Option block).

 ### Button